 CPG PHOTOGRAPHY.
 The Great War Debate at Rushcliffe School, Nottingham, 14.11.2018

-I have a lot of experience in participating in public engagement events and I am happy to discuss possible public engagement collaboration on any aspect of the First World War.
+I have a lot of experience in organising and/or participating in public engagement events and I am happy to discuss possible public engagement collaboration on any aspect of the First World War, and colonialism and decolonisation.
 Please get in touch via the contact page.

 In 2019 I co-curated along with Dr Katherine Ebury (Sheffield) and Amnesty International, a special film series (of 4 films) titled ‘Taking Lives: Art, Activism and the Death Penalty on Screen’ at Showroom Cinema, Sheffield.
 I introduced and led a discussion on the film La Veuve de Saint-Pierre.